ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 79 characters.
 For docstrings and comments, best practice is to keep the length at or below 72 characters.

-Lines longer than this may not display properly on some terminals and tools or may be difficult to follow.
-For example, the following line is difficult to follow.
+Lines longer than this might not display properly on some terminals and tools or might be difficult to follow.
+For example, this line is difficult to follow:

 .. code:: python

    employee_hours = [schedule.earliest_hour for employee in self.public_employees for schedule in employee.schedules]

-This can be rewritten as:
+The line can be rewritten as:

 .. code:: python

    employee_hours = [schedule.earliest_hour for employee in
                      self.public_employees for schedule in employee.schedules]

-Alternatively, instead of writing a list comprehension, you could use a classic loop.
+Alternatively, instead of writing a list comprehension, you can use a classic loop.